lotsofs/KTANE-Mods-TranslatedVanilla/readme.md

 6. Set the build configuration to Release and rebuild the helper plugin.
 The library will automatically be copied to the installed mod directory.

 See [the helper plugin readme file](NotVanillaModulesLib/readme.md) for more information.

+## Documentation
+language tags are based on https://tools.ietf.org/rfc/bcp/bcp47.txt

+### Machine Translation platforms ###
+und - *und*etermined
+wkp - *w*i*k*i*p*edia - Simple terms such as color names etc. were taken from the titles of their wikipedia articles in their respective languages (or similar websites), but not checked against declensions etc. gtr - *g*oogle *tr*anslate - Simply Google Translation (or some other robot translation service).
+Likely very wrong.

+### Private Language Subtags ###
+orig - *Orig*inal translations from Tharagon's mod in use and unchanged since 2018. nvml - Translations provided in this remake using AndrioCelos's *N*ot *V*anilla *M*odules *l*ibrary.
+offc - *Off*i*c*ial translations as provided by Steel Crate Games in their 2020 localization update.

+untc - *Unt*ranslated *c*ontent - Use when some provided translation did not actually translate the content, eg. various of the Asian morse codes which use latin words like shell, halls, etc. anyway.